 Exceptional Student Education Services

-Home education students who are gifted or have identified disabilities and who qualify for Exceptional Student Education (ESE) services shall be allowed to participate in those programs offered in the public schools consistent with an approved Individual Education Plan (IEP).
-Parents/guardians can request a formal evaluation for the purpose of determining for eligibility for ESE services.
-As appropriate, parents shall be involved in the development of the student's Service Plan.
+Parents/guardians can request a formal evaluation for the purpose of determining eligibility for ESE or Gifted services.
+As appropriate, parents shall be involved in the development of the student's Education Plan (EP) or Individual Education Plan (IEP).